LearningToTalk/L2TDatabase/README.md

 #> database=my_db
 ```

-Once we've create a .cnf file, we can connect to the database using `l2t_connect`.
+Once we've created a .cnf file, we can connect to the database using `l2t_connect`.
 We can view the names of all the tables in the database with `dplyr::src_tbls`.
 See the dplyr [vignette on databases](http://cran.r-project.org/web/packages/dplyr/vignettes/databases.html) for how to work with remotely stored data using dplyr; it's really great stuff.

 ``` r
 library("dplyr", warn.conflicts = FALSE)